kelvins19/SIT206-Project2/README.md

 Technical Features you plan to use: Login Screen (Username & Password), 1 to 1 chat, Sending Media files

-New Technical Features you plan to learn & use: Chatting with all users, Sharing Location
+New Technical Features you plan to learn & use: Chatting with all users, Sharing Location, Implementing JSQMessagesViewController, FIREBASE